apache/flink/docs/getting-started/tutorials/table_api.md

 The first two lines set up our `ExecutionEnvironment`.
 The execution environment is how we set properties for our deployments, specify whether we are writing a batch or streaming application, and create our sources.
 Here we have chosen to use the batch environment since we are building a periodic batch report.
-We then wrap it in a `BatchTableEnvironment` so to have full access to the Table Api.
+We then wrap it in a `BatchTableEnvironment` so to have full access to the Table API.

 {% highlight java %}
 ExecutionEnvironment env   = ExecutionEnvironment.getExecutionEnvironment();